Workshops

 Workshop Venue

-My pastel studio and workshop space are located at the Mind Tree Café Furlong Close Rowde SN10 2TQ Wiltshire.
+My pastel studio and workshop space, Elm Studio is located at the Mind Tree Café Furlong Close Rowde SN10 2TQ Wiltshire.

 Please take a look at the latest workshop dates and book by phone or email.